databio/example-projects/rna-seq/README.md

 After it is finished running, the RNA-Seq results will be in `$PROCESSED/GSE107655`.

-## 3. Output a countTable for differential expression using DESeq-Packager
+## 3. Output a countTable for differential expression using DESeqPackager

-`DESeq-Packager` uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
-More info can be found [in the DESeq-Packager repository](https://github.com/databio/DESeq-Packager).
+`DESeqPackager` uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
+More info can be found [in the DESeqPackager repository](https://github.com/databio/DESeqPackager).

 After running `rnaKallisto`, the PEP project does not know the paths to the `$PROCESSED` files.
 The solution to this is to add another [derived attribute](https://pepkit.github.io/docs/derived_attributes/), here called `result_source`, along with another specification in `data_sources`, here called `src`.
 In addition, in the sample_annotation csv, a column with header `result_source` and values of `src` will need to be added.
 This combination of a derived attribute and data source will essentially fill in the `src` values in the sample_annotation csv with the correct path to the `$PROCESSED` files.
 ```